 As I’m sure you’ve noticed from the title, I’m in love.

 I’ve never been in love before.
 I thought I’d been, but I wasn’t really.
 I’ve been in like.
 I’ve been in lust.
 But definitely not in love.

 I’ve been dating an amazing guy (who prefers to remain anonymous) for the past year and half and I couldn’t be happier.
 He makes me smile.
 He makes me laugh.
 And he supports his girlfriend’s admittedly weird hobby of writing about her lingerie on the internet.

-So even though he doesn’t read my blog, today’s Photo Friday (featuring the work of photographer Chris Craymer from his book Romance) is dedicated to him.
+So even though he doesn’t read my blog, today’s article is dedicated to him.
+Here’s to us.

 A week ago today (on Valentine’s Day, ironically enough) I was in the Venetian Las Vegas viewing, touching, and otherwise enjoying a very special sneak preview of the lingerie that’s set to hit stores in Fall and Winter of this year.
 A few of my readers may remember last summer’s recap of Curve New York where I highlighted the lacy, ruffly, ladylike trends you’re seeing in lingerie boutiques now.

 But if Spring/Summer 2011 was the “Return of the Lady,” then Fall/Winter 2011 is a “Tribute to Simplicity.”
 Unlike the lace, ruffles, and pleating of the current season, next season is all about simple shapes combined with rich colors.
 I saw lots of peacock, coral, teal, orchid, amethyst, and sapphire shades…in addition to the basic blacks, whites, and nudes.
 Think sophistication merged with subtle details.